wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Gift cards

-MultiSafepay provides a test platform currently only for Intersolve gift cards.
+MultiSafepay provides a test platform for Intersolve gift cards.
 During the payment process you will be able to simulate the outcome of the transaction.

 When activating a gift card as payment method in a live MultiSafepay Control, the payment method can be tested before release.